Install Percona XtraDB Cluster on Minikube¶

 mysql

 tool and connect its console output to your terminal.
-The following command will do this, naming the new Podpercona-client
+The following command does this, naming the new Podpercona-client

-:$ kubectl run -i --rm --tty percona-client --image=percona:8.0 --restart=Never -- bash -il
+:$ kubectl run -n <namespace> -i --rm --tty percona-client --image=percona:8.0 --restart=Never -- bash -il

-Executing it may require some time to deploy the correspondent Pod.
+Executing it may require some time to deploy the corresponding Pod.

 -

-Now run
+Now run the

 mysql

-$ mysql -h minimal-cluster-proxysql -uroot -proot_password
+$ mysql -h minimal-cluster-proxysql -uroot -p'<root_password>'

 This command will connect you to the MySQL server.